medplum/medplum/packages/docs/docs/fhir-datastore/patient-deduplication/merging.md

 ## Disabling Merges

 In some cases, you may want to completely disable merging for two records.
-This could be because they are similar, but not duplicates, or because the user simply does not want to merge two duplicates.
+This could be because they are similar, but have been determined not to be duplicates by a human review.
 In this case you can add them to a Do Not Match List.
-For more details, see the [Matching Rules docs](/docs/fhir-datastore/patient-deduplication/matching#do-not-match-lists).
+For more details, see the docs on [Do Not Match Lists](/docs/fhir-datastore/patient-deduplication/matching#do-not-match-lists).

 <details><summary>Example: Add record to a Do Not Match List</summary>
   <MedplumCodeBlock language="ts" selectBlocks="doNotMatch">